PoliticalGraveyard.com

 Dunlap, Mrs. I. Ray — of Dallas, Dallas County, Tex.
 Republican.
 Delegate to Republican National Convention from Texas, 1972.
 Female.
 Still living as of 1972.

 Dunlap, J. E., Jr. — of Harrison, Boone County, Ark.
 Democrat.
 Delegate to Democratic National Convention from Arkansas, 1952, 1956, 1960.
-Still living as of 1960.
+Presumed deceased.
+Burial location unknown.

 Dunlap, J. Finley — of Hinton, Summers County, W.Va.
 Democrat.
 West Virginia Democratic state chair, 1920-28.
 Burial location unknown.

 Dunlap, James — of Ross County, Ohio.
-Member of Ohio state senate from Ross County, 1810-16; Presidential Elector for Ohio, 1812; candidate for Governor of Ohio, 1816, 1818.
+Member of Ohio state senate from Ross County, 1810-16; candidate for Presidential Elector for Ohio; candidate for Governor of Ohio, 1816, 1818.
 Burial location unknown.

 Dunlap, James — of Morgan County, Ill.
 Democrat.
-Delegate to Illinois state constitutional convention Morgan County, 1847; member of Illinois Democratic State Committee, 1848-52.
+Delegate to Illinois state constitutional convention from Morgan County, 1847; member of Illinois Democratic State Committee, 1848-52.
 Burial location unknown.

 Dunlap, James — of Butler, Butler County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1860.
 Burial location unknown.